corda/corda/docs/source/api-persistence.rst

 As a database migration tool, we use the open source library liquibase  <http://www.liquibase.org/>.

-If migration is enabled, the database state is checked (and updated) during node startup.
-(After deploying a new version of the code that contains database migrations, they are executed at that point).
+If migration is enabled (using the `database.runMigration` node configuration), the database state is checked (and updated) during node startup.
+For example, after deploying a new version of the code that contains database migrations (see example below for a possible scenario), they are executed at that point (during startup).
-Possible database changes range from schema changes to data changes.
+Possible database changes range from schema changes to data changes (organized on changesets)
-If migration is disabled (the default), then on node startup, the database "version" is checked if it is up-to-date with the deployed code.

-Liquibase will create a table called ``DATABASECHANGELOG``, that will store useful information about each change ( like timestamp, description, user, md5 hash so it can't be changed, etc)
+Liquibase will create a table called ``DATABASECHANGELOG``, that will store information about each executed change (like timestamp, description, user, md5 hash so it can't be changed, etc).
+This table will be used every time a migration is run to determine what changesets need to be applied.
+Changesets should never be modified once they were executed.
+Any correction should be applied in a new changeset.
 We can also "tag" the database at each release to make rollback easier.

 Database changes are maintained in several xml files per ``MappedSchema``, so that only migrations corresponding to the node’s configured schemas are run.
-For example, on the node-info schema, if there are any database changes for release 12, the changes will be added to a new file called:  ``node-info.changelog-v12.xml`` which has to be included in ``node-info.changelog-master.xml``.
+By following our convention, and using the node-info schema as an example, if there are any database changes for release 12, the changes will be added to a new file called:  ``node-info.changelog-v12.xml`` which has to be included in ``node-info.changelog-master.xml``.

 Example: